Lillie Langtry: Life in London

 Another guest, Sir John Everett Millais, also a Jersey native, eventually painted her portrait, titling it A Jersey Lily after the Jersey lily flower (Amaryllis belladonna), a symbol of the country.
 The portrait popularised Jersey Lily as Langtry's nickname, although Langtry was portrayed holding a Guernsey lily (Nerine sarniensis) in the painting, as no Jersey lilies were available.
 According to tradition, the two Jersey natives spoke Jèrriais during the sittings.
 The painting attracted great interest when exhibited at the Royal Academy and had to be roped off to avoid damage by the crowds.
 A friend of Millais, Rupert Potter (father of Beatrix Potter), was a keen amateur photographer and took pictures of Lillie during her visit to Millais in Scotland in 1879.
 She also sat for Sir Edward Poynter and is depicted in works by Sir Edward Burne-Jones.
 In early 1878, the Langtrys moved to 17 Norfolk Street (now 19 Dunraven Street) off Park Lane to accommodate the growing demands of Lillie's society visitors.

 Lillie Langtry arrived in the late 1870s, the heyday of 'the Professional Beauties'.
 Margot Asquith later explained that Langtry's youth was the time 'of the great beauties.
 London worshipped beauty like the Greeks'.
 According to Asquith, Langtry became the centre of a social excitement excelling that around the other 'Beauties'. '"The Jersey Lily" – as Mrs. Langtry was called – had Greek features, a transparent skin, arresting eyes, fair hair, and a firm white throat.
 She held herself erect, refused to tighten her waist, and to see her walk was as if you saw a beautiful hound set upon its feet.
 It was a day of conspicuous feminine looks and the miniature beauties of to-day would have passed with praise, but without emotion.'
-Langtry was beautiful in an 'unusual' way in vogue with pre-Raphaelite ideals: 'the column of a neck, the square jaw, the well-defined lips, the straight nose, the slate-blue eyes, the pale skin (she was nicknamed Lillie, she tells us, because of her lily-white complexion), even the hair loosely knotted in the nape off the neck'.